A New Beginning

 Waking Up Podcast

-Listening back through the archive made we want to edit and make changes.
-That 1 hour max restriction was good for me but left some rough edges to polish.
-More importantly, I’m inspired anew, partly courtesy a very thought-provoking interview with the daughter of one of my heroes, Richard Tarnas.
-In Becca Tarnas’ interview from 2016, “Talking Tolkein and Jung,” on the Rune Soup podcast, while she was still working on her doctoral dissertation (at CIIS, my alma mater) on the space of enchanted imagination shared by both Tolkein’s and Jung’s Red Books, I found both answers to my confusions, and the courage and inspiration to rededicate myself to the work that’s been trying to claw its way out of me for decades!
+But mostly, I’m inspired anew, partly courtesy a very thought-provoking interview with the daughter of one of my heroes, Richard Tarnas.
+Becca Tarnas’ interview from 2016, “Talking Tolkein and Jung,” on the Rune Soup podcast, was recorded while she was still working on her doctoral dissertation (at CIIS, my alma mater) on the space of enchanted imagination shared by both Tolkein’s and Jung’s Red Books.
+In her ideas, I found both answers to my confusions, and the courage and inspiration to rededicate myself to the work that’s been trying to claw its way out of me for decades!
 The self-doubt has been particularly heavy of late as I’ve struggled with workstation fatigue.

 Becca highlighted some of Tolkein’s own hindrances (a meandering attention seemingly fueled by self-doubt and overthinking), in a way that felt so reassuring.
 In fact, she pointed out that The Lord of the Rings might never have been written and published were it not for C. S. Lewis, who sat with Tolkein for hours and hours over the years, encouraging him on like a beacon of elegiac enthusiasm.